WardLordRuby/match_wire/README.md

 MatchWire provides no competitive advantage and does not affect gameplay in any way.
 The program is designed solely to offer quality-of-life improvements.
 MatchWire does not modify game mechanics, alter game balance, or provide any features that would give users an unfair advantage over other players.

+## Compatibility
+MatchWire is only supported on Windows 10 version 1809 (October 2018) or later

 ## Installation
 1. Locate / Install Modern Warfare Remastered (2017)
 2. Install Horizon MW via the launcher found on their [Discord][hmw-discord] | [direct-download][hmw-launcher-dl]